meandmax/Form-File-Upload/readme.md

 ## Customizing

-If you want to customize the module before using it just start the development server with ``gulp dev`` and you are ready to start!
+If you want to customize the module before using it, just start the development server with ``gulp dev`` and you are ready to dev!

 ## Credits